vamsireddysup/vamsireddysup/README.md

 I'm a graduate student passionate about **hardware design verification**, **formal property checking**, and **performance-driven architecture modeling**.
 My projects span **PCIe verification using UVM**, **MIPS-lite pipeline simulation**, and **LLC design with MESI coherence** — all centered around building **resilient, testable, and performant hardware systems**.

-My curiosity drives me to explore how **formal methods (FPV, AEP, FXP)** can complement traditional simulation to create robust systems.
-I've also implemented complex testbenches in SystemVerilog, explored fault models (SAF, TDF, IDDQ), and worked hands-on with **DFT concepts like ATPG, MBIST, and scan compression**.
+My curiosity drives me to explore how **formal methods** can complement traditional simulation to create robust systems.
+I've also implemented complex testbenches in SystemVerilog, explored fault models, and worked hands-on with **DFT concepts like ATPG, MBIST, and scan compression**.

 ---